microsoft/semantic-kernel/docs/decisions/0056-jsos-integration.md

 Pros:
 - AOT warnings will be generated at compile time at each component instantiation site.
 - Same way of working with JSOs across all SK components.
-- Each component will combine external source-generated contexts with internal ones at instantiation time and the result will be used by all it's operations.
 - Does't require SK components to depend on Kernel.

 Cons:
-- There's no one central place to register source-generated contexts
+- There's no central place to register source-generated contexts.
+It can be a advantage in cases where applications have a large amount of bootstrapping code residing in many different classes that may have inheritance relationships between them.

+AI connectors may accept JSOs as a parameter in the constructor or as an optional property.
+The decision will be made when one or a few connectors are refactored to be AOT compatible.

 ## Option #3: JSOs per SK component operation
 This option presumes supplying JSOs at component operation invocation sites rather than at instantiation sites.